Sebastiano Romeo

 Sebastiano Romeo (8 January 1931 – 19 January 1998), also known as U Staccu, was a historical 'Ndrangheta boss from San Luca in Calabria.
 His family was allied with others in the Pelle-Romeo-Vottari clan and he was a member of the Vangelo, an exclusive high rank within the 'Ndrangheta.

 He also became a member of Camera di Controllo, a provincial commission of the 'Ndrangheta, formed at the end of the Second 'Ndrangheta war in September 1991 to avoid further internal conflicts.
-He was involved in drug trafficking and the dumping of toxic and radioactive waste of the coast in Italy.
+He was involved in drug trafficking and the dumping of toxic and radioactive waste off the coast in Italy.